 Why was the Core developed?

 - Alcohol is a major public health concern.
-Alcohol consumption contributes to more than 200 diseases or conditions and 99,000 deaths per year in the U.S.,1,2 making alcohol one of the leading causes of preventable death in the U.S.3 Heavy drinking* is especially risky but even lower levels are linked with health risks including breast cancer.4,5
+Alcohol consumption contributes to more than 200 diseases or conditions and more than 140,000 deaths per year in the U.S.,1,2 making alcohol one of the leading causes of preventable death in the U.S.3 Heavy drinking* is especially risky but even lower levels are linked with health risks including breast cancer.4,5

 - Heavy drinking and alcohol use disorder (AUD) often go unaddressed.
 Many healthcare professionals ask patients about their drinking, but few use validated screening tools or follow up with an assessment and brief intervention as recommended by the USPSTF .6,7 Fewer than 2% of people with AUD receive FDA-approved AUD medications,8 which can be prescribed easily in primary care.